scottrlarson/profession/content/updates/update-new-office-555.md

 This new location has a bigger space to operate.
 As of 1/1/2019 my rates have changed as well.
 Check my [rates](/#rates) page for more information.
 With this new location I offer faster and a quicker turn-around time.

 I am one of two people that operates so close to downtown Santa Rosa.
 I am one of the most experienced in techs this field for this area.
-I am very responsive, I keep excellent records, and provide secure and safe location to drop of your device.
+I am very responsive, I keep excellent records, and provide secure and safe location to drop off your device.

 ![Entrance to Building - Office Upstairs](/img/updates/555-office/555-exterior-front-door-building-sign-web.jpg)
 ![My Business Operations Station](/img/updates/555-office/555-operations-station-web.jpg)